UKHomeOffice/tf-testrunner/README.md

 ```

 ## Acknowledgements

+*UPDATE TF12*

+Following [tfjson](https://github.com/palantir/tfjson) is no longer support for terraform 12.
+This is the reason terraform 12 can only use default output of terraform plan in json format.
+[Use terraform show -json planned_file](https://www.terraform.io/docs/internals/json-format.html)

+*OLD TF11*

 We leverage [tfjson](https://github.com/palantir/tfjson) to get a machine
 readable output of the `terraform plan` which we can then evaluate against.